Cheese is delicious and is a high-quality food that can be a nutritious part of the many eating styles including, but not limited to:

 - Dietary Approaches to Stop Hypertension (DASH) Diet

 The Dietary Guidelines for Americans encourage adults and children 9 years and older to enjoy three servings of low-fat or fat-free milk, cheese or yogurt each day.
-While nutrient profiles vary due to the large variety of cheeses available, it contributes essential nutrients for good health including protein, calcium, vitamins A, and B12, riboflavin, phosphorus, potassium, and magnesium.
+While nutrient profiles vary due to the large variety of cheeses available, it contributes nutrients for good health including protein, calcium, vitamins A, and B12, riboflavin, phosphorus, potassium, and magnesium.

 In fact, nutritionally, cheese is the number two source of dietary calcium; but more than just calcium, it also provides high-quality protein your body needs to help you stay healthy.
 A serving of many types, provides on average, at least as much protein as an egg.

 Cheese not only tastes great, it’s a convenient, portable and versatile food and can be used to build a nutritionally powerful plate.
 When paired with other foods like fruits, vegetables and whole grains, it may help children, and adults, eat more of these food groups, including dairy.

 For those with lactose intolerance, it can be an important source of calcium.
 Natural cheeses such as Cheddar, Colby, Monterey Jack, mozzarella and Swiss contain minimal amounts of lactose, because most of the lactose is removed when the curds are separated from the whey in the cheese-making process.